Gaotrees/caffe-doc/IDE---Nvidia’s-Eclipse-Nsight.md

 1. Clear the Make Target field.
 1. In the Build Command field enter `make test -j <Number of cores that you have>`

+When this is complete, the Make Target Pane should have a target named `build_test`.
+Double click build your tests.

 ### Running All Tests

 1. In the Make Target Pane, right-click and select `New...`
 1. Name the target `run_all_tests`.
 1. Clear the Make Target field.
 1. In the Build Command field enter `make runtest`

+When this is complete, the Make Target Pane should have a target named `run_all_tests`.
+Double click this to run all of your tests.